 Don’t Encourage Sexist Remarks:

 People who blurt out any sexist remark are generally considering themselves as funny or amusing.
 But they always look for a response from you.
 So the best possible way is to ignore them.
-Giving attention to their remarks or responding in positive or negative manner only encourages them to blurt out more remarks.
+Giving attention to their remarks or responding in the positive or negative manner only encourages them to blurt out more remarks.

 If your aim is not to encourage these remarks, give them the reaction they most fret and stay silent.
 When these individuals observe that you are least affected by their comments, they may just stop.